yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### What are the differences between free and standard clusters?

 Use the free cluster to get started with YugabyteDB.
 The free cluster is limited to a single node and 10GB of storage.
 Although not suitable for production workloads, the cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB.
-Free clusters are provisioned with an edge release, typically from the YugabyteDB [latest release series](../../releases/whats-new/latest-release/); occasional edge releases will be a recent stable release.
+Free clusters are provisioned with an [edge release](#what-version-of-yugabytedb-does-my-cluster-run-on).
 You can only have one free cluster.
 Free clusters that are inactive for 21 days are [paused](#why-is-my-cluster-paused); after 30 days they are deleted.

 Standard clusters can have unlimited nodes and storage and are suitable for production workloads.
 They also support horizontal and vertical scaling - nodes and storage can be added or removed to suit your production loads.
 Standard clusters also support VPC peering, and scheduled and manual backups.
-By default, standard clusters are provisioned using a recent release from the YugabyteDB [stable release series](../../releases/whats-new/stable-release/).
+By default, standard clusters are provisioned using a [stable release](#what-version-of-yugabytedb-does-my-cluster-run-on).

 A Yugabyte Cloud account is limited to a single free cluster; you can add as many standard clusters as you need.